iotexproject/iips/iip-12.md

 #### Transaction Transportation(Staking action decoding)

-IoTeX blockchain has its own Web3 API service known as `Babel`.
-When `Babel` receives the web3 staking action via `eth_sendRawTransaction` method, it will translate the staking action in three steps:
+IoTeX blockchain has its own JSON-RPC API service.
+When the staking action is sent via `eth_sendRawTransaction` method, the API service will translate the staking action in three steps:

 1. Decoding raw transaction data